AlBears/Backbone-Weather-App/readme.md

 Basic Backbone Weather App with fetching data from API and autorefreshing without reloading browser.
+I use ipinfo.io to verify current location.